CodeLabeller: A Web-based Code Annotation Tool for Java Design Patterns and Summaries: Related Work

-For studies such as \cite{Nazar:2016} and \cite{Moreno:2012} where the authors used source code for identifying design patterns and comprehension purposes, they manually annotated a large corpus of source code.
-Thus, there is a need for a publicly available annotation tool that can be easily customisable, and can facilitate future researchers in building annotated corpora for supervised learning or other relevant tasks.
-Our \textit{CodeLabeller} tool is inspired by BC3:AS, and it differs from BC3:AS in the many ways as it is customisable, robust, and (currently) specifically catered for annotating source files.
+Our Codelabeller is a publicly available code annotation tool that can be easily customisable, and can facilitate future researchers in building annotated corpora of source code for supervised learning.
+Our Codelabeller tool is inspired by BC3:AS, and it differs from BC3:AS in many ways, as it is robust and solely for annotating source files.
+It differs with BC3:AS in many ways such as, it has an admin panel that helps in populating the corpus with any programming languages - though we have only tested it with Java programming language.
+Other related features are discussed in Section~\ref{sec:sw}.
+We have described the difference with the tool in Table~\ref{tab:diff}.